 C_InitToken

-CK_DEFINE_FUNCTION(CK_RV, C_InitToken)(
+CK_DECLARE_FUNCTION(CK_RV, C_InitToken)(

 CK_SLOT_ID slotID,

 CK_UTF8CHAR_PTR pPin,

 CK_ULONG ulPinLen,

 CK_UTF8CHAR_PTR pLabel

 );

 C_InitToken initializes a token. slotID is the ID of the token’s slot; pPin points to the SO’s initial PIN (which need not be null-terminated); ulPinLen is the length in bytes of the PIN; pLabel points to the 32-byte label of the token (which MUST be padded with blank characters, and which MUST not be null-terminated).
 This standard allows PIN values to contain any valid UTF8 character, but the token may impose subset restrictions.